Heaven's Basement

-Heaven's Basement were an English rock band formed in 2008 and signed with Red Bull Records.
+Heaven's Basement was an English rock band formed in 2008 and signed with Red Bull Records.
 Band members included Aaron Buchanan (vocals), Sid Glover (guitar, vocals), Rob Ellershaw (bass, backing vocals), and Chris Rivers (drums).
 The band split up in January 2017.

 Their debut album, Filthy Empire, was released in 2013.
-They released their first single, "Fire, Fire", in September 2012 leading up to their album release.
+They released their first single, "Fire, Fire", in September 2012, leading up to their album release.
 The single peaked at number 11 on the Mainstream Rock chart.

 History

 Heaven's Basement EP (2008–2010)

 Heaven's Basement was renowned for their heavy touring schedules and extremely energetic live performances.
 The band first performed live in Kettering at The Sawyers venue in April 2008 after a few months of being locked away in a studio writing songs.
 Since that point, Heaven's Basement toured Europe with the likes of Papa Roach, Buckcherry, Bon Jovi, Theory of a Deadman, Shinedown, Blind Melon, Hardcore Superstar, Tesla, Madina Lake, D-A-D, Thunder, Black Stone Cherry, Halestorm, D'espairsRay and Black Veil Brides as well as playing at many festivals such as Bloodstock Open Air, Hard Rock Hell, Graspop Metal Meeting, Download Festival, and Sonisphere among others.
 Heaven's Basement also worked with the American record producer Bob Marlette in the studio.

 They were invited to open for Bon Jovi on the Manchester show of their tour at the City of Manchester Stadium, playing to an audience of around 50,000 people.
 Later that summer, the band released their own self-titled E.P. which was recorded at Sandhills studio in Liverpool.
 The rest of the summer was spent with the band playing small clubs and pubs all across the UK, building their fanbase.
 In November 2008 Heaven's Basement were invited to be the main support for Thunder on their UK tour, which also helped to rapidly build their fanbase.
 They ended 2008 with a UK headline tour, with support from fellow upcoming band Wired Desire.
 After impressing Thunder on their UK tour, Heaven's Basement started 2009 with the main support slot to Thunder on their European tour in Feb/March which included dates in Belgium, Holland, Germany, and Switzerland.

 In early September 2009, Heaven's Basement announced on their MySpace page that their bassist, Rob Randell, had left the band for personal reasons.
 As the band had many gigs lined up for the month after this, Jonny Rocker took on bass duties for some of the shows.
 The band held auditions for a new bass player, and it was announced late in October that Rob Ellershaw was to take over.
 Rob had supported Heaven's Basement in his previous band Whitefire for a number of shows in 2008.